 Focus on effective class facilitation, academic advising strategies, and use of campus resources in Colloquium and the advising relationship.
 Issues faced by student leaders managing their own educational needs with the needs of their advisees.
 May be repeated for credit.
 For current Peer Advisors only.
 1 credit.

 Readings and presentations on selected topics related to program of study and cultural issues, preparation for international travel, and discussion in small seminar group.
 Offered fall semester in preparation for specific January term off-campus course.
 May be repeated.
 Prerequisites: Acceptance in the associated January term course.
 Offered fall.
 1 credit.
 (EL)

 Introduction to academic life at Linfield College: instructor-student course expectations, classroom interactions, course terminology, e-mail etiquette, and availability of learning resources.
-Development of facility in reading academic sources, note taking, synthesizing information, and using complex sentence structure to write academic reports, essays, and research papers.
+Development of facility in reading academic sources, note taking, synthesizing information, and using academic sentence structures to write academic reports, essays, and research papers.
 Building fluency in academic vocabulary, competence in classroom discourse and oral presentation skills.
-Prerequisite: consent of instructor.
 4 credits.

 Internships specifically devoted to career exploration.
 Open to all students.
 Offered by the Office of Career Services.
 Prerequisite: approval of the Office of Career Services.
 2-5 credits.
 (EL)

 Internship opportunities with regional organizations that provide an interdisciplinary focus for students.
 Interdisciplinary seminar integrates their experiences.
 May be repeated for credit.
 Prerequisite: approval of departmental internship supervisor.
 2-5 credits.
 (EL)

 Any Questions?
 If you are interested in learning more about the curriculum at Linfield, please contact the Office of Admission at (800) 640-2287 or email email@example.com.
 An admissions counselor will be happy to answer your questions or put you in touch with a faculty member.